udexon/Webpp/W+010_querySelector.md

 The seemingly trivial questions in (1) have highlighted many fundamental flaws in the existing web ecosystems &mdash; Why would such simple problems require such complicated solutions?

 As you can see, now the simplest problem of data entry involves not only JavaScript, but PHP and Python as well!!
 The resulting code will be too complicated to be managed by mortal programmers.
 Here is where Phoscript metaprogramming script comes to rescue!!

+5. This seems like a good point to take a break, before we continue in Part II.